 The generic name of this medication is Oseltamivir, with the most common brand name being Tamiflu.
-Different pharmaceutical manufacturers may have other trade names, but the generic ingredients and efficacy are the same as the original.
+Different pharmaceutical manufacturers may have other trade names, but the generic active ingredient and efficacy are the same as the original.
 The drug is available in capsule form and as a suspension, suitable for different age groups.

 Overdose may cause severe vomiting, altered consciousness, or seizures.
 If overdose is suspected, seek immediate medical attention and bring the medication packaging.
-Gastric lavage or activated charcoal may be considered in the acute phase to remove unabsorbed drug.
+Gastric lavage or activated charcoal may be considered in the acute phase to absorb unabsorbed drug.

 Do I need to take Oseltamivir on an empty stomach?
 Will food affect its efficacy?